Adopted by the AER General Assembly on 28 October 2021

 f) All resources authorised by law.

-16.1 The Assembly of European Regions is based in Strasbourg.
-It may be transferred elsewhere by proposal of the Executive Board after approval from
+19.2 The Assembly of European Regions is based in Strasbourg, with the possibility to maintain additional offices in other locations.
+Its legal seat may be transferred elsewhere by proposal of the Executive Board after approval from the General Assembly.

-17.1 The Assembly of European Regions instructs the President to effect the prescribed formalities of declaration and publication and in particular to register with the Registry of Associations.
-The President shall be given full powers to this end.
+19.5 The Assembly of European Regions instructs the President to effect the prescribed formalities of declaration and publication and in particular to register with the Registry of Associations.
+The President shall be given full powers to this end, and for giving authority to the Secretary General to implement the necessary administrative steps on his behalf.